jellyfin/jellyfin-mpv-shim/README.md

 sudo ldconfig
 ```

-## OSX Installation
+## <h2 id="osx-installation">macOS Installation</h2>
-Currently on OSX only the external MPV backend seems to be working.
-I cannot test on OSX, so please report any issues you find.
+Currently on macOS only the external MPV backend seems to be working.
+I cannot test on macOS, so please report any issues you find.

 To install the CLI version: